-On June 20, 2005, our Board of Directors authorized the repurchase of up to \$50 million of common stock.
+On June 20, 2005 our Board of Directors authorized the repurchase of up to \$50 million of our common stock.
 Repurchases will be made from time to time in the open market and privately negotiated transactions, subject to market conditions.
 No minimum number of shares to be repurchased has been fixed.
-There were no share repurchases under this program as of February 28, 2006.
+During the first nine months of fiscal 2006, we repurchased 115,400 shares at an average cost of \$43.77 per share under the program.
+At May 31, 2006, \$45 million remains authorized for future share repurchases.
+An additional 63,974 shares were repurchased during the first nine months of fiscal 2006 related to common stock owned by our employees in the Employee Stock Ownership Plan, which was terminated on June 20, 2005.